-For example some mental health problems affected from past and childhood but sometimes remembering all of past problems may be ennoying or disappeared in mind so its take time to search in past and finding main routes don’t happened all times.
-We can find the key of our problems by sharing problems to persons that have enough experience in problem solving in specific subject, we can also contact the specialist to control and analyse the problem with comprehensive and professional vision.
-Corona virus is one of the problems that’s accured for first time and in first year after it was happened any drug industry and institute couldn’t find vaccine for this disease, combination of testing different experimental drugs and study in this virus finally some institutes find earliest soloutions and drugs to cure this disease.
+For example, some mental health problems are rooted in the past and childhood, but sometimes remembering all the problems of the past may be ennoying or disappeared in mind, so it takes time to search in the past and finding a solution does not happen all the time.
+We can find the key to solving our problems by sharing problems with persons that have enough experience in problem solving in a specific subject; we can also contact specialists to control and analyse the problem with a comprehensive and professional vision.
+Corona virus is one of the problems that occurred for the first time and in the first year after it happened, no drug industry and institute could find a vaccine for this disease; however, by the combination of testing different experimental drugs and studies on this virus, finally some institutes found the earliest soloutions and drugs to cure this disease.

-Depend on complication of problem we must make decision to choose best procedure, some time we don’t need others brains to solve but sometimes we need them, when we individually try to solve problems we only check our vision and sometimes its may have many cost of time and money for us, using others experiences and knowledge help to reduce cost and risk of solving problem in shorter time.
-Decision making and solve problems is important skill for managers in all categories; for example managing of a family, managing a company or an organization, sometimes we need to manage ourselves and our problems and solve our problem from outside vision.
+Depending on the complication of a problem, we must make a decision to choose the best procedure.
+Sometimes, we do not need others’ brains to solve but sometimes we need them; when we individually try to solve problems, we only check our vision and sometimes it may cost a lot of time and money for us, but using others’ experience and knowledge helps to reduce the cost and risk of solving a problem in shorter time.
+Decision making and solve problems are important skills for managers in all categories; for example, in managing a family, managing a company or an organization, sometimes we need to manage ourselves and our problems and solve our problem from outside vision.

 Comments